What We Teach

 A number of progression tests are built into the programme which allow teachers to assess student progress at each stage.
 Cambridge Primary Checkpoint is an optional test for students in the final year of the Primary phase.

-In addition to following the Cambridge Curriculum, we teach additional subjects such as Robotics, Engineering and Design; Drama, Social Science, Economic Management Science, 2nd Language Afrikaans (Foreign languages are available and privately arranged).
+In addition to following the Cambridge Curriculum, we teach additional subjects such as Robotics, Engineering and Design; Drama, Integrated Studies, Economic Management Science, 2nd Language Afrikaans (Foreign languages are available and privately arranged).

 Cambridge learners build more than just a deep understanding of their subject.
 Being a student of Cambridge Pathway means developing the higher order thinking skills to apply what they’ve learned.
 Solving problems creatively.
 Thinking for themselves.
 Doing their own research and communicating it.